-- Utlilise health indicators to detect variations in impact on different populations or groups.
+- Utilise health indicators to detect variations in impact on different populations or groups.
 In other words, being able to assess health inequalities.

-- Utilise mixed methods (quantitative and qualitiative) in data collection.
+- Utilise mixed methods (quantitative and qualitative) in data collection.
 Consider any available health profiles and impact analysis.

 - Synthesize the evidence available in the published and unpublished literature with evidence from stakeholders and experts.